WhereslyClock/MyWhereslyClock/README.md

 ## Careful now
 ![Fr.Ted - CarefulNow](markup/careful.jpg)
+So some folk have criticised me for going overboard on the safety notices and said this is low voltage, safe etc.
+Im not an electrician so I cannot confirm this.
+We also live in a world where we have to label hot coffee as hot, pistacio icecreams as containing nuts, mostly because of a bunch of stupid people or parasitic ambulance chasers blaming others for peoples stupidity for financial gain at the expense of the innocent.

+So I stand by what I say below, I don't acknowledge the criticisms or accept anyone elses confirmation on how safe their *opinion* of this is.

 > ***Warning:*** This is an experimental project using electronic components that may or may not be CE rated,
 > and is not by any means production ready.
 I take no responsibility for any
 > problems, fires, explosions, poltergeists or curses.
 If you are not qualified or experienced